 The future is here, but it is unevenly distributed, is a truism for deep learning in medicine, currently there are applications for mass remote health screenings, and assisting doctors and medical professionals.
 However the dream of automated medicine is a long way off.
 In the next blog post we will look at the near future applications of deep learning in medicine.

-If you would like some help to find out what AI can do to help you and to find out what we have already built in the field of AI healthcare, have a look at our data science consulting services.
+If you would like some help to find out what AI can do to help you and to find out what we have already built in the field of AI healthcare, have a look at our AI consulting services.